-Following the interview, our Program Committee meets to deliberate on interviewed candidates.
-The Committee summarizes your file and makes a recommendation on your application (Recommend, Reject or More Information Needed).
+Following the interview, our Program Committee will review your file and the notes from the interview and make a recommendation on your application (Recommend, Reject, or More Information Needed).

-Successful applicants will receive a letter of offer (a PDF and a hardcopy).
+Successful applicants will receive a letter of offer (typically a PDF).
 Candidates have up to two weeks to make their decisions.
 Since enrollment is limited, candidates who commit to the program will have a reserved space that will not be offered to other prospective students.

 8. Fees & Registration

-Candidates who accept the offer are then assisted with fee payment.
-Candidates may not register until fees are paid or deferred.
+Candidates who accept the offer are reserved a position in the next cohort and may register for the program when all applicable fees are paid or deferred.

-Notification Successful applicants will be contacted in writing.
+Successful applicants will be contacted in writing.
 Since the TRP is a cohort-based program with a limited enrollment, you will be given two weeks to decide whether to accept, reject, or defer your offer, after which other applicants will be contacted.
 Once the cohort has been established, letters will be sent to the unsuccessful applicants.
-Since enrollment is limited (to 20 – 25 students per cohort), not all applicants who meet the minimum requirements are made offers of admission.
+Since enrollment is limited (25-30 students per cohort), not all applicants who meet the minimum requirements are made offers of admission.

 We will be conducting interviews on an ongoing basis.
 You will be invited for an interview as soon as your application is complete.
 Offer letters will be also sent on an ongoing basis.
 Prospective students who apply after the cohort places are filled will be offered to join a waiting list.